ipa320/ipa_seminar/ipa_seminar_manipulation/README.md

 #### 2.9 Summary

-We now created a MoveIt! configuration package that provides us with all configuration files and basic startup files for the Kuka LBR.
+We just created a new ROS package that provides us with all configuration files and basic startup files.
 Navigate to the package with `roscd lbr_moveit_config` and have a look at the generated files.

-The package includes the following files (amongst others):

 Configuration files:
 * __config/joint_limits.yaml__: This file specifies velocity and acceleration limits for all joints of the robot.
 Position limits are defined in the URDF already.